30 Ways to Strengthen Your Immunity

 1. Ditch sugar and processed foods — now.

 Sugar is, in a word, garbage — and when viruses are making the rounds, the sweet stuff can make getting sick far easier by starving your beneficial gut bacteria and over-feeding the bad guys.
 Processed foods have a similar impact, weakening immunity with chemicals, allergens and virtually no bug-fighting nutrients, so ban processed junk from your table too.
-If you're hooked on sugar, these tips can help you quit.

 2. Go heavy on garlic and onions.